bbauska/JS-Programs/README.md

 console.log(greeting); // Prints: Good afternoon
 ```

-Using the ternary operator to calculate a discount
+Using the ternary operator to calculate a discount:

 ```
 const originalPrice = 100;